ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/black-pink-world-tour-tickets.markdown

   s area for the very first time this May, as their 2019 World Tour with Kia arrives\
   \ on these shores.
 After making waves in the US with a historic Coachella appearance,\
   \ Jennie, Jisoo, Lisa, and Rosé will bring their fierce pop songs and powerful choreography\
-  \ to London’s SSE Arena Wembley on May 22.</p>\n<p> NME and Kia Motors UK are giving\
+  \ to London’s SSE Arena Wembley on May 22.</p>\n<p>NME and Kia Motors UK are giving\
-  \ 10 lucky fans the chance to see them live: Five winners will receive two standing\
+  \ 10 lucky fans the chance to witness the trailblazing Korean girl-group up close:\
+  \ five winners will receive two standing ‘golden circle zone’ tickets each, which\
-  \ tickets each, which include the option to attend soundcheck before the concert\
+  \ include the option to attend soundcheck before the concert and a ‘send-off’ at\
-  \ and a ‘send-off’ at the end.
-Another five winners, meanwhile, will win two standing\
+  \ the end.
+Another five winners, meanwhile, will win two standing ‘golden circle\
-  \ tickets each, which also come with the option of attending soundcheck.</p>\n<p>Want\
+  \ zone’ tickets each, which also come with the option of attending soundcheck. </p>\n\
-  \ to come along with us?
+  <p>Want to come along with us?
 Click below for a chance to win!</p>\n"
 hero-header: "Win tickets to BLACKPINK’s 2019 World Tour with Kia!"
 terms-confirmation: "kia-terms-and-conditions-nmeaaa.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-d8041b5b-10b1-4594-a470-b3ad55cdddbc.jpg"